4paradigm/OpenMLDBSQLEmulator/README.md

 If you want to create tables without redundant indexes, you can use `genddl` to generate ddl from the query SQL.

-Note that method `genDDL` in `openmldb-jdbc` does not support multiple databases yet, so we can't use this method to parse SQLs that have multiple dbs.
+Note that the `genDDL` method in `openmldb-jdbc` does not yet support multiple databases.
+Therefore, we cannot use this method to parse SQL statements that involve multiple databases.
+When there are single quotes in the SQL (double quotes are not supported at the moment, only single quotes), please enclose the SQL in double quotes to avoid missing quotes during parsing.
+For example, use `genddl "select * from t1 join t2 on t2.c1 == '123';"`.

 - Example1
 ```